MauroAbidalCarrer/diary_and_notes/objectives.md

             -  Use EMA of model
             -  Try to avoid overfitting by taking the best mean CV score across all folds instead of using the peak CV epoch of each folds.
         - hyperparmaters tuning:
-            -  make hyper parameter tuning faster by re using the dataset so we don't have to create it and copy it to each GPU every time.
             -  make hyper paramater tuning more efficient
         -  meta:
             - make ensemble with top models